Go to Starpath Home Page

 Duration

-Estimated to be about 30 hours of your time, depending on how much optional material you wish to cover.
+Estimated to be about 40 to 60 hours of your time, depending on how much optional material you wish to cover.
+(We have had students tell us they spent longer, but always cheerfully!)
 You work at your own pace on your own schedule.
-You can work at your own pace on your own schedule.
+See FAQs for more detail.

 Dates

 You can start at any time, and submit quizzes and discussion any time of day or night.
+With the downloaded course materials, you can be underway on the course in minutes after purchasing it.
 The lesson quizzes must be submitted sequentially.
 You have one year to complete the course or request an extension.

 Course description

 Typical questions answered by the course can be read here: Typical marine weather questions.
-The training standards are listed in detail in the online demo tour of the Weather Trainer program.
-We cover all of the Basic and much of the Advanced in this course.
+The training standards are detailed here: Training goals and standards.

 This course uses live weather data accessed through custom Internet links to illustrate many of the topics it covers.
-We will also monitor a hypothetical coastal or ocean passage at the time of the course to see how the real world evolved and what decisions might be best at the time.
+We often monitor coastal or ocean passages at the time of the course to see how the real world evolved and what decisions might be best at the time.

 Instructors